 Under the IMA, the Company had the right to terminate the IMA without cause upon 90 days notice and MAM had the right to terminate the IMA upon 6 months notice, with such notice not expiring prior to 12 December 2016.
-Until that time, termination rights without cause were limited to an event where Mr Mackay (then employed by MAM) ceased to be the Company's Portfolio Manager, Hamish Douglass (Chief Executive Officer of MAM) was unable to act as the Company's portfolio manager, and MAM was not able to identify a person to act as the Company's portfolio manager (acting reasonably).
+Until that time, termination rights without cause were limited to an event where Mr Mackay (then employed by MAM) ceased to be the Company's Portfolio Manager, Hamish Douglass (Chief Executive Officer of MAM) was unable to act as the Company's portfolio manager, and MAM was not able to identify a person to act as the Company's portfolio manager, and MAM was not able to identify a person to act as the Company's portfolio manager that was acceptable to the Company (acting reasonably).
 The Company received services from MAM under an Administrative Services Agreement for no additional charge while the IMA was in effect.